 - The seller needs to sign the reverse side of the title and the bill of sale needs to be filled out with the car buyer’s name and address, sale date, odometer reading, purchase price, and signature.

 - Take the plates off the car you’re selling and turn them over to the MVC or transfer them to another car.
 You can transfer plates to another car, but not to another owner.

 - Once the title transfer is completed, hand the certificate of title over to the buyer.

 - The buyer of the car also has some responsibility.
-They are required to sign the back of the title, provide his/her driver license number (or EIN), and report to an MVC agency to register the car and pick up the plates.
+They are required to sign the back of the title, provide their driver’s license number (or EIN), and report to an MVC agency to register the car and pick up the plates.

 Transferring a Title from an Out of State Vehicle

 A part of becoming a New Jersey resident is transferring your car title within 60 days of moving.
 Bring your ID, original title, and current insurance information to the local NJ MVC.
 If you are leasing or financing a vehicle, fill out the appropriate forms for the title to be released from the lien holder or leasing company to the MVC.
 When they receive the document you will need to go back to complete the “Application for Certificate of Ownership”, apply for registration, and pay the fees.
 Owners with no liens will be given their titles immediately.
 Vehicle owners with liens or leases will be given a receipt as the original title is mailed to the lien holders or leasing company.

 What Does “Gifting” a Car Mean?

 When you give someone a vehicle, like a friend or family member, it’s called “gifting”.
 You are required to sign over the title to that person, and the same goes for someone who gifts you a car.
 Make sure the seller uses the word “GIFT” as the purchase price when filling out the back of the title.
 Here are the steps you’ll want to follow to transfer the title: